Meet Our Team

-Doing what we love and helping others is a pretty special honor for us.
-We tell people every day how passionate we are about helping our clients with long-term care planning and there is a reason for this.
-Below we each share why we do what we do and how our lives have brought us to helping others with long-term care planning options.
+Doing what we love while helping others is a pretty special honor for us.
+We tell people every day how passionate we are about helping our clients with long-term care planning, and there’s a reason for this.
+Below, we each share why we do what we do and how our lives led us here.

 Brian Ott, RICP, CLTC

 Certified Long-Term Care Planning Specialist